NRG (South Korean band)

+In 2003 and 2004, the group was propelled into the mainstream after the release of their albums Hit Song and New Radiancy 6 Group, which both contained high charting lead singles that led to the group securing their first music show wins and performing at Olympic related events.
+After the departure of member Moon Sunghoon in October of 2005, the group released their seventh album, One of Five: Apart & Together before unofficially disbanding in 2006.
+In 2017 they regrouped as a trio to celebrate the 20th anniversary of their debut and released an extended play before splitting again in 2018 due to personal conflicts amongst the group.
+A new single "Never Going Back" was released in 2022, with Myunghoon referring to it as his "final single as NRG."

+NRG is considered to be the pioneers of dance pop in the K-pop industry and their repertoire has been described as "high energy dance music".
+Their songs notably sample elements of Eurobeat and electronic music.
+They are also the earliest known K-pop group to incorporate acrobatic stunts into their choreography.
+Today, NRG is widely credited as one of the pioneers of the Korean Wave (Korean Hallyu) that first swept through Asia in the late 1990s, with the group reported to have sold over 200,000 albums in the country by 2001.

 History

 1996: Formation

 Lee Sung-jin and Chun Myung-hoon originally debuted in 1996 as duet under the name HamoHamo and released one album with moderate success from the singles, "Papillion" and "Pangpang".
 Moon Sung-hoon and Noh Yoo-min originally backup dancers for HamoHamo.
 They were discovered by music producer Kim Tae-hyung (ko).
 Due to the success of the five-member idol group H.O.T, Kim Tae-hyung decided that they should become a four-member dance group.
 Kim Hwan-sung, who had previously been part of a quartet called Kkaebi Kkaebi and then a project group with Shoo of S.E.S. and Son Ho-young and Danny Ahn of g.o.d, was later added to the line-up.